The Thomas Pages homepage

 Benjamin

-Every Bible listing of Israel's tribes includes Dan, except this presentation in Revelation chapter seven.
+Every Bible listing of Israel's tribes includes Dan, except this presentation in Revelation.
 Why?
-Because we are dealing with the elements of Old Testament Israel used as symbols of the New Testament 'Israel of God' - the Christian Church.
+Because we are dealing with the elements of Old Testament Israel used as symbols of the New Testament 'Israel of God' – the Christian Church.
 This is not 'replacement theology'.
-This is honest contextual exegesis!
+This is consistent contextual exegesis.
+And Dan’s absence does not mean that somehow the Antichrist will be a Jew of the tribe of Dan as some foolishly speculate, for Antichrist is ‘anti’, against Christ, not ‘ante’, in the place of Christ, so he does not need a pedigree.

 •